AlexTindlund/devin-remediation-pipeline/README.md

 ---

-## Observability — "how would a leader know it's working?"
+## Observability

-The dashboard answers this directly, at a glance:
+The dashboard solves this cleanly, at a glance:

 - **Sessions** ingested and **In flight** right now
 - **PRs opened** — remediations actually delivered